erxes/erxes/docs/docs/developer/developing-integration-plugins.md

 4. Once you stored the conversations and customers.
 It will show up in inbox's sidebar.
 But you will be responsive for the conversation detail in inbox's ui
 5. Since you can show anything in conversation detail will also be responsible for further actions like sending response to customer

-## Let's demonstrate above steps using IMAP as a example
+## Let's demonstrate above steps using IMAP as an example
 ### Create an integration

 Let's look at configs.js in plugin-imap-ui